12 Symptoms of Damaged Intestinal Flora

-At the same time, there are dietary supplements that you can find in natural food stores.
+At the same time, there are dietary supplements that you can find in health food stores.

 However, before eating them, it’s wise to see a specialist who can point you in the best direction.

 In conclusion, the human intestine houses an enormous bacterial population.
 These maintain balance with their host.
-As a result, the bacterial dynamic directly effects your body.
+As a result, the bacterial dynamic directly affects your body.

 In other words, your health and wellbeing are dependent on the harmony of your gastrointestinal flora.